katia-energizer/tutorial_regular_expressions_search/tutorial.md

 The most basic regular expression consists of a single literal character or a sequence of literal characters.

-* a matches the first occurrence of the “a” character in your text.
+* `a` matches the first occurrence of the "a" character in your text.
-* apple matches the first occurrence of the “apple” characters in your text.
+* `apple` matches the first occurrence of the "apple" characters in your text.

 More complex regular expressions include special characters.
-* \s matches the first occurrence of the white space character in your text.
+* `\s` matches the first occurrence of the white space character in your text.
-* -?\\d+(\\.\\d+)? matches the first occurrence of the number in your text.
+* `-?\\d+(\\.\\d+)?` matches the first occurrence of the number in your text.

 You can compine literal and special characters to can create complex patterns.
-For the full information about available syntax, see the [Pattern syntax reference for JVM](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html).
+For the full information about available syntax, see [the Pattern syntax reference for JVM](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html).

-1. Define the text you plan to search in.
+### Define the text you plan to search in.

-    1. Introduce a local variable **text **with the keyword **val**.
+1. Introduce a local variable `text` with the keyword `val`.
-    2. Paste the following value to the **text **variable: "Actomyosin, actor, 123.5, actress, 505, actual, actually, actuary"
+2. Paste the following value to the `text` variable: "Actomyosin, actor, 123.5, actress, 505, actual, actually, actuary"

 ```
 val text = "Actomyosin, actor, 123.5, actress, 505, actual, actually, actuary"